Tax Planning Strategies for Small Businesses

 - S-corporations: owners who work in the business must pay themselves reasonable compensation as W-2 wages; the remainder of profits can be taken as distributions subject to income tax but not FICA.
 The planning question is: what's the optimal split between wages and distributions to minimize FICA while meeting the "reasonable compensation" standard?

-- Sole proprietors and single-member LLCs: all net business income is subject to self-employment tax (both halves of FICA, currently 15.3% on the first $160,200 and 2.9% above that); at higher income levels, an S-election is often worth modeling
+- Sole proprietors and single-member LLCs: all net business income is subject to self-employment tax — 15.3% (combined Social Security and Medicare) on net earnings up to the Social Security wage base ($184,500 for tax year 2026), and 2.9% Medicare on earnings above that.
+At higher income levels, an S-election is often worth modeling.

 - Partnerships and multi-member LLCs: guaranteed payments are self-employment income; distributive shares generally are not (with some exceptions depending on participation); partner compensation structure affects both tax and cash flow planning